rouvinerh/SecJournal/what-is-security/getting-started/ctfs.md

 ## CTFs

-Capture-The-Flags (CTF) are computer security competitions that test one's cybersecurity knowledge.
-The most common type of CTF is Jeopardy style, consisting of individual challenges with varying points.
-The goal of each challenge is to find a string of text known as the flag, like `flag{this\_is\_a\_fak3\_flag}`.
-The team that solves the most challenges and has the most points win!
+Capture-The-Flags (CTF) are computer security competitions.
+The most common type of CTF is Jeopardy, consisting of individual challenges with varying points.
+The goal of each challenge is to find a string of text known as the flag, like `flag{thisisaflag}`.
+The team that solves the most challenges and has the most points wins.

 ### Challenge Types